 - Secondly, when the load on the substation becomes more than the capacity of the existing transformers, another transformer can be added in parallel.

-- Thirdly, any transformer can be taken out of the circuit for repair/routine maintenance without interrupting supply to the consumers.
+- Thirdly, any transformer can be taken out of the circuit for repair/routine maintenance without interrupting the supply to the consumers.

 - Non-availability of a single large transformer to meet the total load requirement.

 - The power demand might have increased over time necessitating augmentation of the capacity.
 More transformers connected in parallel will then be pressed into service.

 - To ensure improved reliability.
 Even if one of the transformers gets into a fault or is taken out for maintenance/repair the load can be continued to be serviced.

-- To reduce the spare capacity.
+- To reduce spare capacity.
 If many smaller size transformers are used one machine can be used as spare.
 If only one large machine is feeding the load, a spare of similar rating has to be available.
 The problem of spares becomes more acute with fewer machines in service at a location.

-- When transportation problems limit installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.
+- When transportation problems limit the installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.

 - Transformers should be properly connected with regard to their polarities.